Pasarkode/PK-Language-Contributor/README.md

 README
 ======

-Proyek ini merupakan proyek terbukan untuk pengembangan bahasa tampilan di www.pasarkode.com dimana setiap orang bisa berkontribusi secara langsung, setiap kontributor akan dicantumkan dalam nama pengembangan bahasa.

-Anda bisa menghubungi CEO secara langsung untuk detail pengembangan ini jika ada sesuatu yang belum jelas [The CEO](https://facebook.com/anovanmaximuz)
+This project is a project for the development of language terbukan www.pasarkode.com display in which each person can contribute directly, each contributor will be listed in the name of language development.

+You can contact the master developer directly for detail development [The CEO](https://facebook.com/anovanmaximuz)

-Dasar System
+Basic System
 ------------

-Proyek ini menggunakan beberapa bahasa pemrograman dan markup seperti CSS3, HTML, Javascript, PHP, jQuery, Ajax dan beberapa plugin yang dikembangkan oleh pihak ke-3 lainnya.
+This project use markup CSS3, HTML, Javascript, PHP, jQuery, Ajax and several plugin which developed by third party.

-Basis server menggunakan Apache 2.1, PHP 5+ dengan database MySQL